 The one major relationship I had in my life lasted about 5 years, which ran through my mid-twenties.
-Since then each and every “relationship” I have been involved in I, have ended before it reached 120 days, aka about 4 months.
+Since then each and every “relationship” I have been involved in I, has ended before it reached 120 days, or about 4 months.

 So I’ve spent much time thinking about why.
 Examining other peoples relationship successes and failures, and I’ve been asking a lot of questions.

 So, do I pick the wrong people?
 Do I just have bad luck?
 Am I just crazy?

 After examining my life and asking close friends, running polls online and asking on Facebook, the consensus seems to be a mix of 2 things.
 I think this applies to most people, myself included.

 Turns out it never worked out because I had things I needed to sort out in my own life.
 It’s funny because I have seen this so many times in my life where somewhat broken people search for love in hopes that it will make them happy.
 This is false.
 We as individuals are responsible for our own happiness.
 Someone else may just make our lives a bit better but it is up to us to choose to be happy; only then will be able to happily be with someone else.
 And that journey can take some serious time, for me, it’s taken the last about 6 years, yes that’s long, but I had a lot of work to do, and I’m glad I did.